-- Wagah Border- The border between India and Pakistan, Wagah Border is an extraordinary place to visit to experience goosebumps and a sense of awe.
-Witness the border closing ceremony every evening which involves an ostentatious display of goose-stopping guards from the BSF and the Pakistan Rangers saluting each other, lowering the flags, and closing gates at the border.
+- Wagah Border: The border between India and Pakistan, Wagah Border witness the impressive border closing ceremony every evening which involves an ostentatious display of goose-stopping guards from the BSF and the Pakistan Rangers saluting each other, lowering the flags, and closing gates at the border.

-- Jallianwala Bagh: Tucked behind the Golden temple, the Jallianwala Bagh is one of the most important historical places not only in Amritsar but in whole of India.
-The public garden here memorializes the estimated 1500 people who were killed or injured by the British soldiers’ attack ordered by General Dyer in 1919.
+- Jallianwala Bagh: Tucked behind the Golden temple, the Jallianwala Bagh is the place where an estimated 1500 people were killed or injured by the British soldiers’ attack ordered by General Dyer in 1919.
 The bullet holes are still visible in the walls and the exhibition on the victims and some important figures of Indian independence can be seen on the Martyr’s Gallery located here.

 - Gobindgarh Fort: Standing for more than 250 years and was built to protect Amritsar from invaders, Gobindgarh Fort has become a prime attraction of Amritsar and has been seeing the light of the day when the Indian subcontinent was divided into small principalities and ruled by kings.
 The fort has now been transformed into an educational attraction showcasing history and culture of Amritsar in the four museums namely Warfare Museum, Turban Museum, Sikh Art Museum, Sher-e-Punjab.